-It concerns only the website indicated, not any further sites that can be visited through the links within.
-The information contained is provided in conformity with the provisions of the EU Regulation on General Data Protection (EU Regulation 679/2016, “GDPR”) and Italian Legislative decree no. 196/2003.
+This document concerns only the aforementioned website, not any additional sites that can be visited through links contained therein, and contains information given to users in compliance with the provisions of Regulation (EU) 2016/679 and Italian Legislative Decree 196/2003.

-Unless otherwise indicated, the contents of the Website, including data, news, information, images, graphics, drawings, trademarks and domain names, are the property of TORRESAN GINO & C. SNC and are covered by copyright and industrial and intellectual property law.
+The contents of this Site, including data, news, information, images, graphics, drawings, trademarks, and domain names, are the property of Torresan Gino & C. snc, unless otherwise indicated, covered by copyright and industrial and intellectual property laws.

-The term “personal data” refers to any information that allows the Website managers to directly or indirectly identify the user (or a third party whose data the user provides), including information related to the purchase of goods or services, and any information the user chooses to communicate or share while using the Website.
+It is clarified that the term “Personal Data” is used with reference to any information that enables the operators of the website https://www.torresanmarmi.com/ to identify you (or a third party whose data you provide), directly or indirectly, including any information related to the purchase of goods or services, or that you choose to communicate or share, while using the Website.

 1. DATA CONTROLLER

-The “Data Controller” for the processing is the company TORRESAN GINO & C. SNC, with registered office in Via Asolana 27 G/H, Crespano del Grappa (TV), Italy.
-The Data Controller can be contacted: by registered letter with return receipt; by e-mail message to email@example.com; by certified e-mail to firstname.lastname@example.org.
+The “Data Controller” is the company Torresan Gino & C. snc, owned by Paolo Torresan with registered office in Via Asolana, 27 G/H loc.
+Crespano 31017 Pieve del Grappa (TV).
+The Data Controller may be contacted by registered mail, by email at the address firstname.lastname@example.org, or by certified email at email@example.com.

-2. TYPES OF DATA PROCESSED and PURPOSES OF PROCESSING
+2. TYPE OF DATA PROCESSED and PURPOSES OF PROCESSING.

-The Data Processor will process some personal data of users who interact with the computer systems and software procedures used to operate the website, in particular the navigation data that the computer systems automatically acquire during the use of the website and which are not accompanied by any additional personal information, for example: the IP address, domain names and types of browsers on the user’s computer.
-This category of data can be used to obtain anonymous statistical information on the use of the website, to monitor the methods of use, as well as to ascertain responsibility in the event of any computer crimes involving the website.
+The Data Controller will process certain personal data of users who interact with the computer systems and software procedures used to operate the site.
+In particular, browsing data that the computer systems automatically acquire during use of the site and which are not connected to any additional personal information, for example IP addresses, domain names and types of browsers, will be used to gather anonymous statistical information on the use of the site, the control needs for the usage of that site, and for ascertainment of responsibility in the event of potential cyber crimes.

-In the case that the user sends message to the addresses indicated on this site, this will result in the acquisition of the sender’s address, as well as any other personal data included in the message.
+Any email sent to the address indicated on this site involves the acquisition of the email address of origin, as well as any other personal data included in the message.

-The personal data sent through compilation of any form may be processed, including without your consent, for the following purposes:
+Personal data requested through forms will be processed, even without your consent, for the following purposes:

-– prevention or detection of fraudulent activity, and abuse harmful to the website;
+– Prevention or discovery of fraudulent activity or abuse detrimental to the website;

-– exercise of the Data Controller’s rights, such as for example in legal defence.
+– Exercise of the Data Controller’s rights, such as defence in court.

 3. LEGAL BASIS

-– the data subject has given consent for one or more purposes, and such processing is only in relation to the specific purposes to which consent refers;
+– the data subject has given consent for one or more purposes and only in relation to the purpose to which the consent relates;

-– the processing is necessary for the performance of a contract concluded with the data subject or to carry out pre-contractual measures requested by the subject;
+– the processing of the data is necessary for the performance of the contract entered into with the data subject or the performance of pre-contractual measures requested by the data subject;

-– processing is necessary for the legal interests of the Data Controller or of a third party, provided there are no prevailing interests or fundamental rights or freedoms of the data subject which require the protection of the data.
+– processing is necessary for the pursuit of the legitimate interest of the data controller or third parties, provided that the interests or fundamental rights and freedoms of the data subject requiring the protection of personal data do not prevail.

-The personal data collected on the site may be processed by other parties in various ways, specifically by:
+Personal data collected on the site may be processed by other parties involved in various capacities, in particular:

-– those who process and have access to the data under the authority of the Data Controller or their designated Processing Manager;
+– Those who have access to and process personal data under the authority of the Data Controller or data processors (contact persons/authorised persons);

-Apart from the cases mentioned above, the user’s personal data will not be communicated to third parties except in the following cases:
+Except in the above cases, the user’s personal data will not be disclosed to third parties unless:

 – the user has given their express consent to the communication;

-– the communication is necessary to provide the product or service requested by the user;
+– the communication is made necessary to provide the product or service requested by the user;

-– the communication is requested by a Judicial Authority or Public Safety Authority.
+– it is requested by the Judicial Authority or the Public Security Authority.

-Personal data are collected by processes that are not completely automated, with the prior consent of the user.
-The user enters their data in the forms provided on the site.
+Personal data are collected using processes that are not fully automated, with the consent of the user who enters their data in the forms provided on the site.
 Personal data will be processed within the European Union.